 - Official Transcripts Upload official or unofficial copies to the online application.
-Also, send official paper copies to the Office of Admissions.
+Also, send official paper copies to the Office of the Registrar.
 See Transcripts for detailed instructions.

 - TOEFL / IELTS This requirement is specifically for applicants for whom English is not a native language.
 Enter your test date and self reported score in the online application and send official test results to the Department of Romance Languages and to the Graduate School.
 International students must demonstrate proficiency in English.
 See English Language Proficiency for more information.